ReDI-School/redi-js-nrw/lesson19.md

 ### Easy

-Write a function to take one a single item order, the outcome I would expect is:
+Write a function to take a single item order, the outcome I would expect is:

 ```js
 // the starting storage and recipes from previous slides